isaacimholt/Helpy_Search/README.md

 - `!ON` - Enables everything after it, until an `!OFF` is encountered.
 May have any text to its right as a comment if you wish.
 - `!OFF` - Disables everything after it, until an `!ON` is encountered.
 May have any text to its right as a comment if you wish.
+- `!HOTKEY` - Activates all urls after it when the hotkey is pressed.
+The `!HOTKEY` section ends when another `!HOTKEY` is found in the config file.
+Write the hotkey to its right.
-- `!REGEX` - Activates all urls after it if the regex is a match, until another `!REGEX` is encountered.
+- `!REGEX` - Activates all urls after it if the regex is a match.
+The `!REGEX` section ends when another `!REGEX` or `!HOTKEY` is found in the config file.
 Write the regex to its right.
 - `;` - Disables this line.
 Write anything you wish to its right.

 These may appear anywhere within a url.